High-valent iron: Fe(IV)O

 Several syntheses of oxoiron(IV) species have been reported.
+The simplest are mixed-metal oxides of the form MFeO3, with M=Ba, Ca, or Sr. However, those compounds do not have discrete iron anions.

+Isolated oxoiron(IV) species are known with more complicated ligands.
 These compounds model biological complexes such as cytochrome P450, NO synthase, and isopenicillin N synthase.
 Two such reported compounds are thiolate-ligated oxoiron(IV) and cyclam-acetate oxoiron(IV).

-Thiolate-ligated oxoiron(IV) is formed by the oxidation of a precursor, [FeII(TMCS)](PF6) (TMCS = 1-mercaptoethyl-4,8,11-trimethyl-1,4,8,11-tetraza cyclotetradecane), and 3-5 equivalents of H2O2 at -60 ˚C in methanol.
+Thiolate-ligated oxoiron(IV) is formed by the oxidation of a precursor, [FeII(TMCS)](PF6) (TMCS = 1-mercaptoethyl-4,8,11-trimethyl-1,4,8,11-tetraza cyclotetradecane), and 3-5 equivalents of H2O2 at −60 ˚C in methanol.
 The iron(IV) compound is deep blue in color and shows intense absorption features at 460 nm, 570 nm, 850 nm, and 1050 nm.
-This species FeIV(=O)(TMCS)+ is stable at -60 ˚C, but decomposition is reported as temperature increases.
+This species FeIV(=O)(TMCS)+ is stable at −60 ˚C, but decomposition is reported as temperature increases.
 Compound 2 was identified by Mössbauer spectroscopy, high resolution electrospray ionization mass spectrometry (ESI-MS), X-ray absorption spectroscopy, extended X-ray absorption fine structure (EXAFS), ultraviolet–visible spectroscopy (UV-vis), Fourier-transform infrared spectroscopy (FT-IR), and results were compared to density functional theory (DFT) calculations.

-Tetramethylcyclam oxoiron(IV) is formed by the reaction of FeII(TMC)(OTf)2, TMC = 1,4,8,11-tetramethyl-1,4,8,11-tetraazacyclotetradecane; OTf = CF3SO3, with iodosylbenzene (PhIO) in CH3CN at -40 ˚C. A second method for formation of cyclam oxoiron(IV) is reported as the reaction of FeII(TMC)(OTf)2 with 3 equivalents of H2O2 for 3 hours.
+Tetramethylcyclam oxoiron(IV) is formed by the reaction of FeII(TMC)(OTf)2, TMC = 1,4,8,11-tetramethyl-1,4,8,11-tetraazacyclotetradecane; OTf = CF3SO3, with iodosylbenzene (PhIO) in CH3CN at −40 ˚C. A second method for formation of cyclam oxoiron(IV) is reported as the reaction of FeII(TMC)(OTf)2 with 3 equivalents of H2O2 for 3 hours.
 This species is pale green in color and has an absorption maximum at 820 nm.
-It is reported to be stable for at least 1 month at -40 ˚C. It has been characterized by Mössbauer spectroscopy, ESI-MS, EXAFS, UV-vis, Raman spectroscopy, and FT-IR.
+It is reported to be stable for at least 1 month at −40 ˚C. It has been characterized by Mössbauer spectroscopy, ESI-MS, EXAFS, UV-vis, Raman spectroscopy, and FT-IR.

 High-valent iron bispidine complexes can oxidize cyclohexane to cyclohexanol and cyclohexanone in 35% yield with an alcohol to ketone ratio up to 4.

 Fe(V)O

-FeVTAML(=O), TAML = tetra-amido macrocyclic ligand, is formed by the reaction of [FeIII(TAML)(H2O)](PPh4) with 2-5 equivalents of meta-chloroperbenzoic acid at -60 ˚C in n-butyronitrile.
+FeVTAML(=O), TAML = tetra-amido macrocyclic ligand, is formed by the reaction of [FeIII(TAML)(H2O)](PPh4) with 2-5 equivalents of meta-chloroperbenzoic acid at −60 ˚C in n-butyronitrile.
 This deep green compound (two λmax at 445 and 630 nm respectively) is stable at 77 K. The stabilization of Fe(V) is attributed to the strong π–donor capacity of deprotonated amide nitrogens.

 Fe(VI)O

-Ferrate(VI) is an inorganic anion of chemical formula [FeO4]2−.
-It is photosensitive and contributes a pale violet colour to its compounds and solutions.
-It is one of the strongest water-stable oxidising species known.
-Although it is classified as a weak base, concentrated solutions of ferrate(VI) are only stable at high pH.
+Ferrate(VI) is found in the inorganic anion [FeO4]2−.
+It has been isolated as the potassium salt, potassium ferrate.
+It is a strong water-stable oxidizing agent.
+Its solutions are stable at high pH.

-Electronic structure

-The electronic structure of porphyrin oxoiron compounds has been reviewed.